callysto/training-manual/markdown/widgets.md

-## Using Widgets
+# Using Widgets

 Widgets are interactive objects on the notebook: buttons, check boxes, sliders and drop-down menus that allow the user to control actions in the notebook in a simple "point-and-click" methods.

 Widgets are a quick way to get interactivity in your Jupyter displays.
 You can read more about them here:
 [Widget notes](http://ipywidgets.readthedocs.io/en/latest/examples/Widget%20Basics.html)

 Jupyter has its own version of widgets, based on iPython widgets.
 We use the **interact** command to access them.

 Unfortunately, I can't seem to get this to show up in the Markdown files of this eBook.
 So you will have to experiment yourself in Jupyter, or read the reference above to see them live.

 To get started, we import the **interact** function from the **ipywidgets** module.

 ```python
 from ipywidgets import interact
 ```

-### Basic structure
+## Basic Structure

 A widget is something you see on the computer screen that you click on, or move with the computer mouse, or enter text and data.
 It then does something.

 The key is to define a function that that will do that "something."

 Here is a really simple function, it just returns whatever is input to it.

 ```python